Ugenteraan/ugenteraan/README.md

 Hello!
-I'm a **Machine Learning** & a **Back-End** engineer as well as a **researcher** where I recently published a paper in *IntelliSys 2020*.
+I'm a **Machine Learning** & a **Back-End** engineer as well as a **researcher** who published a paper in *IntelliSys 2020* recently.
 Apart from working as an engineer & a freelancer for my living, I enjoy contributing to open-source projects to inspire the growth of technology.
 All my projects here are free to be used in any way you like.

 ![Ugenteraan's github stats](https://github-readme-stats.vercel.app/api?username=ugenteraan&show_icons=true&theme=merko&cache_seconds=3000)